 a 1 page statement of your teaching philosophy

 2-3 sample course descriptions (no more than a page each)

-Literary Arts is currently accepting proposals from instructors/guides for our Delve Readers Seminars for Summer and Fall 2020, and Winter 2021.
+Literary Arts is currently accepting proposals from instructors/guides for our Delve Readers Seminars for late Winter 2024 and Spring 2024.

 Teach for Writers in the Schools